 5.)
 UV coating affects mailability.

-If regular postcards are intended for mailing, UV coatings can only be on the front, on the side without the mailing panel.
+If regular postcards are intended for mailing, UV coating can only be on the front, the side without the mailing panel.
 The USPS discourages UV and similar coatings because their automated sorters need mailpieces to have enough friction to be processed correctly and avoid costly jams.

 6.)
 Leave blank spaces for mailing and indicia info.